Commercial & Corporate Law

 - Profit distribution,

-- Share transfer rules (right of first refusal, drag-along, tag-along),
+- Share transfer restrictions (right of first refusal, drag-along, tag-along),

 - Exit mechanisms,